shuoyuan/ChainsFL-implementation/README.md

 ```

 The details of these parameters could be found in file `federatedLearning/utils/options.py`.
-It is should be noted that the `--epochs` configured in run `clientRun.py` represents the number of rounds run in each shard.
+It should be noted that the `--epochs` configured in run `clientRun.py` represents the number of rounds run in each shard.
 And the `--epochs` configured in run `main_fed_local.py` represents the number of epochs run in each local device.

 ## Run multiple shards